 We are rethinking the role of Grosvenor Square to transform it into a thriving place for both people and nature.
 We want to do this with our neighbours of all ages, and with other London communities, bringing together the best knowledge to create a new type of urban square which encourages discovery and fosters well-being for both people and planet.
 We want this to be the best garden square in the world.

-We have used your feedback on the initial design ideas to shape the information that we want to start testing with you in this exhibition.
-These are split into different clusters which you can see on this website by clicking on the icons below, or in the Square itself.
+We used your feedback on the initial design ideas to shape the information we wanted to test with you in the Autumn exhibition.
+These are split into different clusters which you can see by clicking on the icons below.

 Hover over the labels to read more about each cluster.

 Grosvenor Square has a fascinating history, it was hugely important for the development of Georgian London and was the first garden square to have an oval shape and soft landscaping.
 It is where Anglo-American relations used to take centre stage after the Second World War.
 How to respect both these aspects and make the Square enjoyable for all is an exciting challenge.

 We have been working with Cordula Zeidler, our heritage specialist from Donald Insall Architects, and the Museum of London Archaeology to understand the Square across the years and think about how our designs can reflect and respond to these layers of history.

 The developing design proposal focuses on four key gardens that we think create the qualities you have told you want to see.
 The Square will balance being calm and playful, with a focus on wellbeing, where people feel as though they can step into and be enclosed by nature but also be in a safe and secure environment.
 This can be achieved using horticultural and ecological excellence, carefully utilising water and improving air quality.

 This visual and descriptions below show these four gardens and the different qualities they have.